HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Stack and Stack Frames

 During program execution functions call other functions.
-Upon entry, a functions allocates a stack frame for local data, outgoing parameters and a frame maker used for keeping the execution thread data, such as returns links and so on.
-Generally, there are leaf and non-leaf procedures.
-A leaf procedure is one that does not make any further calls and perhaps need not to allocate a stack frame.
-The stack are will grow toward higher memory addresses.
-The data stack pointer will always points to the location where the next frame will be allocated.
-Addressing the current frame and the frame marker and parameter area of the previous is SP minus an offset.T
+Upon entry, a function allocates a stack frame for its local data, outgoing parameters and a frame maker used for keeping the execution thread data, such as returns links and so on.
+Generally, there are leaf and non-leaf functions.
+A leaf function is one that does not make any further calls and perhaps need not to allocate a stack frame.

 ```
       :                                    :